By: Licensed Mold Assessor Brad Fishbein

 Ok, so let's say that unfortunately, emergency water damage dry-out is not an option.

 You were too late and now have a mold problem.

-Your first choice is going to be hiring a mold remediation company.
-While mold remediation is not rocket science, there is a certain art form to it.
+Your first choice is going to be hiring a company to remove mold on the porous materials.
+While mold removal is not rocket science, there is a certain art form to it.

-One of the most important decisions you can make for the health of yourself and your family is the selection of the company who is going to perform the work.
+One of the most important decisions you can make for the health of yourself and your family is the selection of the company that is going to perform the work.

 Look, I'm going to level with you:

-In my experiences in this industry, there a TON of shady people and companies.
-I have seen on dozens of occasions where the remediation company puts the fear into their clients and makes it sound like a life or death matter.
-I have also seen situations where the estimate provided to the customer is thousands upon thousands dollars more than it really should be.
+In my experiences in this industry, there are a TON of shady people and companies.
+I have seen on dozens of occasions where the remediation company puts fear into their clients and makes it sound like a life-or-death matter.
+They all love using the term "black mold" (more on that later) I have also seen situations where the estimate provided to the customer is thousands upon thousands of dollars more than it really should be.

 Once remediation is done correctly, the mold is gone and your home will be fine.
 To determine if a remediation company is worth hiring I have come up with a few tactics you can use to select the right remediation company.

 Consulting with multiple Mold Remediation companies can be tedious.

 I get it...